By Michael Corcoran, AAS 2004

 Broussard, Gerard and Staples are currently mixing the album, with Jesse Dayton producing.
 “Rick Broussard’s Two Hoots and a Holler,” which mixes newly recorded old songs such as “Katy Ann” and Broussard’s amazing claiming of “Sukiyaki” with new material, will hit stores in January.

-“Ricky’s really the same guy, with the same intensity,” says Dayton, adding that Broussard was the last guy he thought would get sober.
+“Ricky’s really the same guy, with the same intensity,” says Dayton, adding that Broussard was the last person he thought would get sober.
 “When he plays, there’s still a lot of anger there, but he’s figured out how to bottle it in more productive ways.”
 Dayton says Broussard’s new material, including the brand new “I Cried the Day Doug Sahm Died,” is as good as anything he’s ever written.
 “One thing that hasn’t changed is Rick’s commitment to not do a boring show,” Gerard says.
 “He still hates a crowd that just sits there politely.”

 When you get sober, the days get longer.
 And with all this new time, Broussard not only plays with Two Hoots, but he does solo acoustic shows and performs occasionally with the Mersey Lords, a Beatlesque cover band that includes Fastball’s Tony Scalzo and songwriter Kevin Brown.

-It was a spectacular Two Hoots set at SXSW 2003, in a tent in back of Opal Divine’s, that convinced Broussard to quit his construction job in Seguin and concentrate on making a living playing music.
+It was a spectacular Two Hoots set at SXSW 2003, in a tent in back of Opal Divine’s, that convinced Broussard to quit his construction job in Seguin and concentrate on making a living playing music again.
 “Man, we were firing on all cylinders that night,” he says.
 “It was just like the old days, only I wasn’t sticking a needle in my arm afterward.”

 The SXSW set, just a few days after the death of his idol Joe Strummer, concluded with Two Hoots covering the Clash’s “Career Opportunities,” a song of bleak prospects.
 At the end of the number, Broussard swung his guitar over his head and pounded the stage with it until it smashed into bits.
 Many in the crowd, longtime Broussard watchers, no doubt thought the violent burst signaled a return to past ways.
 Dayton, who stood near the side of the stage laughs when asked if the destruction was part of the show.